y2737924daohegua/corber/pages/cli.md

 Passes commands straight to cordova, without interference.

 Because this proxies to cordova-cli, you will need cordova-cli installed (this is not required for usage anywhere else).
 Our hope is you won't need this command very much.
-If you are, open an issue and tell us.
+If you do, consider opening an issue to let us know.

 When running a proxy command, file paths are relative to your **ember-cordova/cordova** directory.

-For example, running `corber cdv plugin add ../local-plugin-path` (hint: just use `corber plugin add ../local-plugin-path`), from your project root will probably fail.
+For example, running `corber proxy plugin add ../local-plugin-path` from your project root will likely fail, while `corber proxy plugin add ../../../local-plugin-path` would succeed.
-You most likely need `corber cordova plugin add ../../../local-plugin-path`.
+(hint: try using `corber plugin add ../local-plugin-path` instead)

 #### Examples
 + `corber proxy info`